 I woke up a little blue this morning, a pall of sadness like thread bare lace around my edges.. melancholy, some would say.
-Perhaps it is this summer cold, the heat on what should be cooler autumn days or that the overcast sky has failed to produce the promised storms.
+Perhaps it’s my fall allergies, the heat on what should be cooler autumn days or that the overcast sky has failed to produce the promised storms.
 Oh yeah, I’m a strange one that way, longing to be covered in dark woolen clouds and comforted in the claps of thunder.

 Nonetheless, I hoisted myself up, zombie walked to the kitchen to make coffee, loving the way it’s aroma fills the house.
 My thoughts drift to a distant time, to my grandmothers kitchen where the glass percolator bubbled on the stove, filling the kitchen with the same familiar smell.
 I remember too, the white porcelain cup and saucer she’d set before me sometimes, filling it with warm milk, a teaspoon of sugar and a drop of hot coffee.
 I felt like such a big girl, sipping “coffee” with and like my grandmother.
 In this moment, I miss her with a deep yearning, longing for her arms to wrap me up tightly and rock away all sadness.